IanGifford261/Data-Structures-And-Algorithms/Code-Challenges/Tree/README.md

 **Version**: 1.0.0

 ## Overview
 A Challenge that implements Binary search tree class with and Add and Contains method.
 And a Binary Tree class with Pre, In, and Post order traversal methods.
+As well as a breadth first traversal

 - [X] Binary Tree traversal methods with recursion
 - [x] BST add and contains
+- [ ] Add Breadth first traversal

 ## Breadth First Whiteboard
 ![breadth first](https://github.com/IanGifford261/Data-Structures-And-Algorithms/blob/master/Assets/IanandCory2.jpg)